Mohilpalav/rush-hour/README.md

 The algorithm uses Depth First Search to find the next possible states of the board and solves it using Random Walk, Breadth First Search and A* algorithm.

 ### Execution steps
-The run.sh file is used to interact with the game.
+Clone the repository and use the run.sh file to interact with the game.

 A few sample commands are: